"Using freely written text liberates the researcher", says Marc Keuschnigg. Photo credit: Mikael Sönne

 What do you think?
 Do you have any theory there?

 - Well, part of my passion for this project derives from the great potential of new computational tools to extend text analysis to a very grand scale.
 These tools are very promising for sociologists because they allow scalable ways of looking at what people feel, think and talk about.
 They allow us to go beyond survey data in measuring attitudes and expressed opinions.
-The problem with survey data is that it´s usually derived from a sample of the population and that people often don’t report their true feelings and at the same time are forced to obey to strict questionnaires.
+The problem with survey data is that it is usually derived from a sample of the population and that people often do not report their true feelings and at the same time are forced to obey to strict questionnaires.

 Marc Keuschnigg at IAS.

 - Using freely written text liberates the researcher in exploring the meaning-making and the shared understandings of current development within society.
 We want to make these new tools fruitful for sociological research.